-WASHINGTON Program components (continued) (j) Demonstrate adequate funding for all administrative and operational costs of the drug take-back program, with costs apportioned among participating covered manufacturers; (k) Set long-term and short-term goals with respect to collection amounts and public awareness; and (l) Consider: (i) The use of existing providers of pharmaceutical waste transportation and disposal services; (ii) separation of covered drugs from packaging to reduce transportation and disposal costs; and (iii) recycling of drug packaging.
+- (h) Ensure the security of patient information on drug packaging during collection, transportation, recycling, and disposal;(i) Promote the program by providing consumers, pharmacies, and other entities with educational and informational materials as required by RCW 69.48.070; (j) Demonstrate adequate funding for all administrative and operational costs of the drug take-back program, with costs apportioned among participating covered manufacturers; - (k) Set long-term and short-term goals with respect to collection amounts and public awareness; and - (l) Consider: (i) The use of existing providers of pharmaceutical waste transportation and disposal services; (ii) separation of covered drugs from packaging to reduce transportation and disposal costs; and (iii) recycling of drug packaging.
 (3)(a) No later than one hundred twenty days after receipt of a drug take-back program proposal, the department shall either approve or reject the proposal in writing to the applicant.
 The department may extend the deadline for approval or rejection of a proposal for good cause.
-If the department rejects the proposal, it shall provide the reason for rejection. (b) No later than ninety days after receipt of a notice of rejection under (a) of this subsection, the applicant shall submit a revised proposal to the department.
-The department shall either approve or reject the revised proposal in writing to the applicant within ninety days after receipt of the revised proposal, the department may: (i) Require the program operator to submit a further revised proposal; (ii) Develop and impose changes to some or all of the revised proposal to address deficiencies; (iii) Require the covered manufacturer or covered manufacturers that proposed the rejected revised proposal to participate in a previously approved drug take-back program; or (iv) Find the covered manufacturer out of compliance with the requirements of this Chapter and take enforcement action as provided in RCW 69.48.110.
-(4) The program operator must fully implement an approved drug take-back program that substantially alter program operator must submit to the department.
-A program operator must submit to the department. proposal; (ii) Develop and impose changes to some or all of the revised proposal to address deficiencies; (iii) Require the covered manufacturer or covered manufacturers that proposed the rejected revised proposal to participate in a previously approved drug take-back program; or (iv) Find the covered manufacturer out of compliance with the requirements of this Chapter and take enforcement action as provided in RCW 69.48.110.
-(4) The program operator must fully implement an approved drug take-back program no later than one hundred eighty days after approval of the proposal by the department.
-(5)(a) Proposed changes to an approved drug take-back program that substantially alter program operator must have prior written approval of the department.
-A program operator must submit to the
+If the department rejects the proposal, it shall provide the reason for rejection. - (b) No later than ninety days after receipt of a notice of rejection under (a) of this subsection, the applicant shall submit a revised proposal to the department.
+The department shall either approve or reject the revised proposal in writing to the applicant within ninety days after receipt of the revised proposal, including the reason for rejection, if applicable. - (c) If the department rejects a revised proposal, the department may: - (i) Require the program operator to submit a further revised proposal; - (ii) Develop and impose changes to some or all of the revised proposal to address deficiencies; - (iii) Require the covered manufacturer or covered manufacturers that proposed the rejected revised proposal to participate in a previously approved drug take-back program; or - (iv) Find the covered manufacturer out of compliance with the requirements of this Chapter and take enforcement action as provided in RCW 69.48.110. - (4) The program operator must fully implement an approved drug take-back program no later than one hundred eighty days after approval of the proposal by the department. - (5)(a) Proposed changes to an approved drug take-back program that substantially alter program operations must have prior written approval of the department.
+A program operator must submit to the department such a proposed change in writing at least fifteen days before the change is scheduled to occur.
+Changes requiring prior approval of the department include changes to participating covered manufacturers, collection methods, achievement of the service convenience goal described in RCW 69.48.060, policies and procedures for handling covered drugs, education and promotion methods, and selection of disposal facilities.